Digital Communications Utilities

 • symb (np.np.array) – Complex-valued array of modulation symbols representing the symbols sequence to be transmitted.

-• hermitSymmetry : bool, optional.
-If True, indicates real OFDM symbols; if False, indicates complex OFDM symbols.
-Default is False.
+• param.hermitSymmetry : bool, optional.
+If True, indicates real OFDM symbols; if False, indicates complex OFDM symbols. [default: False].

 Returns: